MobileNativeFoundation/rules_xcodeproj/docs/faq.md

-If you have a top level target, such as `ios_application`, and its primary library dependency is also directly depended on by another top level target, such as `ios_unit_test`, then we can't merge that library into the first top level target.
-When that happens, the first top level target doesn't have any source files, so we need to add a stub one to allow Xcode to link to the proper library target.
+If you have a top level target, such as `ios_application`, and its primary library dependency is also directly depended on by another top level target, such as `ios_unit_test`, then we can’t merge that library into the first top level target.
+When that happens, the first top level target doesn’t have any source files, so we need to add a stub one to allow Xcode to link to the proper library target.

-If this setup isn't desired (e.g. wanting to have the target merged to enable SwiftUI Previews), there are a couple ways to fix it.
+If this setup isn’t desired (e.g. wanting to have the target merged to enable SwiftUI Previews), there are a couple ways to fix it.
 For tests, setting the first top level target as the `test_host` will allow for the library to merge.
-In other cases, refactor the build graph to have the shared code in its own library separate from the top level target's primary library.
+In other cases, refactor the build graph to have the shared code in its own library separate from the top level target’s primary library.

 ## Why do some of my `swift_library`s compile twice in BwX mode?